jimmyadaro/ig-api-scrapper-php/README.md

 ## To-do

 - Improve log system for main execution file
-- Extend access to more API data, such as "captions" and "timestamp".
+- Extend access to more API data, such as "captions" and "timestamp"
 - Make it object-oriented
 - Check for errors and return Exceptions